JorYin/JorYin/README.md

 ### 💬 About me

-- I enjoy learning new things
+Currently a CS student @ Boston University.
+I like to code on my free time learning new technologies.
+Currently building ScreenWise my own personal project and plan to build many more to come!

 ## ⚙️ Languages and Tools